ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

 ### Enums

  * [AgeRangeEnum](AgeRangeEnum.md) - Enum to capture the age range that an Indiviudal belongs to.
- * [AncestryEnum](AncestryEnum.md) - Permitted values for ancestry
+ * [AncestryEnum](AncestryEnum.md) - Permitted values for ancestry.
  * [CaseControlStatusEnum](CaseControlStatusEnum.md) - Enum to capture whether a condition corresponds to a case or a control condition.
- * [DataUseModifierEnum](DataUseModifierEnum.md) - Permitted values for data use modifier
+ * [DataUseModifierEnum](DataUseModifierEnum.md) - Permitted values for data use modifier.
- * [DataUsePermissionEnum](DataUsePermissionEnum.md) - Permitted values for data use permission
+ * [DataUsePermissionEnum](DataUsePermissionEnum.md) - Permitted values for data use permission.
  * [DiseaseOrHealthyEnum](DiseaseOrHealthyEnum.md) - Enum to capture whether a condition corresponds to a disease or a healthy state.
- * [EndBiasEnum](EndBiasEnum.md) - Permitted values for end bias
+ * [EndBiasEnum](EndBiasEnum.md) - Permitted values for end bias.
- * [FlowCellTypeEnum](FlowCellTypeEnum.md) - Permitted values for flow cell type
+ * [FlowCellTypeEnum](FlowCellTypeEnum.md) - Permitted values for flow cell type.
- * [GeographicalRegionEnum](GeographicalRegionEnum.md) - Permitted values for geographical region
+ * [GeographicalRegionEnum](GeographicalRegionEnum.md) - Permitted values for geographical region.
  * [IndividualSexEnum](IndividualSexEnum.md) - The sex of an Individual as as defined in a specific medical and clinical context.
- * [InstrumentModelEnum](InstrumentModelEnum.md) - Permitted values for the instrument model
+ * [InstrumentModelEnum](InstrumentModelEnum.md) - Permitted values for the instrument model.
  * [IsolationEnum](IsolationEnum.md) - Describes how biomaterial was isolated.
- * [LibraryPreparationKitRetailNameEnum](LibraryPreparationKitRetailNameEnum.md) - Permitted values for library preparation kit retail name
+ * [LibraryPreparationKitRetailNameEnum](LibraryPreparationKitRetailNameEnum.md) - Permitted values for library preparation kit retail name.
- * [LibraryPreparationLibrarySelectionEnum](LibraryPreparationLibrarySelectionEnum.md) - Permitted vocabulary for library selections
+ * [LibraryPreparationLibrarySelectionEnum](LibraryPreparationLibrarySelectionEnum.md) - Permitted vocabulary for library selections.
- * [LibraryPreparationLibraryTypeEnum](LibraryPreparationLibraryTypeEnum.md) - The type of the library
+ * [LibraryPreparationLibraryTypeEnum](LibraryPreparationLibraryTypeEnum.md) - The type of the library.
- * [LibraryPreparationRNASeqStrandednessEnum](LibraryPreparationRNASeqStrandednessEnum.md) - Permitted values for library preparation RNASeq strandedness
+ * [LibraryPreparationRNASeqStrandednessEnum](LibraryPreparationRNASeqStrandednessEnum.md) - Permitted values for library preparation RNASeq strandedness.
- * [PhenotypicFeaturesEnum](PhenotypicFeaturesEnum.md) - An enum describing permissible phenotype descriptors
+ * [PhenotypicFeaturesEnum](PhenotypicFeaturesEnum.md) - An enum describing permissible phenotype descriptors.
- * [PrimerEnum](PrimerEnum.md) - Permitted values for primer
+ * [PrimerEnum](PrimerEnum.md) - Permitted values for primer.
  * [ProcessDataFileFormatEnum](ProcessDataFileFormatEnum.md) - Enum to capture Process Data File formats.
  * [PseudofileEnum](PseudofileEnum.md) - Enum to capture whether a file is a pseudofile or not.
  * [ResearchDataFileFormatEnum](ResearchDataFileFormatEnum.md) - Enum to capture Research Data File formats.
- * [SampleBarcodeReadEnum](SampleBarcodeReadEnum.md) - Permitted values for sample barcode read
+ * [SampleBarcodeReadEnum](SampleBarcodeReadEnum.md) - Permitted values for sample barcode read.
  * [SampleTypeEnum](SampleTypeEnum.md) - The type of a sample
- * [SequencingProtocolSequencingLayoutEnum](SequencingProtocolSequencingLayoutEnum.md) - Single-end vs paired-end sequencing
+ * [SequencingProtocolSequencingLayoutEnum](SequencingProtocolSequencingLayoutEnum.md) - Single-end vs paired-end sequencing.
  * [StorageEnum](StorageEnum.md) - Enum to capture how a Sample or Biospecimen was stored.
  * [StudyTypeEnum](StudyTypeEnum.md) - Enum to capture the type of a study.
  * [SupportingFileFormatEnum](SupportingFileFormatEnum.md) - Enum to capture Supporting File types.